elvisnava/DSLab-StackOverflow/dump-to-postgres-tutorial.md

   `python3 load_into_pg.py -t Votes -f Votes.xml -d crossvalidated`
   `python3 load_into_pg.py -t Badges -f Badges.xml -d crossvalidated`
   `psql -d crossvalidated < ./sql/final_post.sql`

+# Make the Postgres db accessible from localhost without a password

+1. Find where the `pg_hba.conf` file is by running
+  `psql -d postgres -c 'SHOW hba_file;'`

+2. Edit the `pg_hba.conf` file by writing `trust` instead of `md5` in lines
+  `# IPv4 local connections:`
+  `host    all             all             127.0.0.1/32            md5`
+  `# IPv6 local connections:`
+  `host    all             all             ::1/128                 md5`

+3. Restart the postgres service
+  `sudo service postgresql restart`

+4. Use the address `'postgresql://localhost/crossvalidated'` with sqlalchemy